What is MRI?

 You will also need to bring your photo ID, method of payment, and any related films and reports if they were not performed at First Look MRI.

 You will not feel any pain while undergoing an MRI, and no special diet or preparation is required before your exam.
 You can resume normal activities immediately following the scan.

 Before entering the room with the MRI scanner, you’ll be asked to remove all items from your pockets and all other metallic objects from your body.
-These can include belts with buckles, shoes or bras with metallic clasps, jewellery, eyeglasses, and dentures.
-You may be asked to change into a hospital gown if your clothing has metal zippers or buttons.
+These can include belts with buckles, shoes or bras with metallic clasps, jewelry, eyeglasses, and dentures.
+You may be asked to change into paper shorts and top if your clothing has metal zippers or buttons.